St Peter's Roman Catholic Church, Buckie

 St Peter's Roman Catholic Church is a large mid-nineteenth century church in Buckie, Moray, Scotland.
 Known locally as the Buckie Cathedral, it was built between 1851 and 1857, soon after the emancipation of Catholics in Scotland, to provide a place of worship for the local Catholic congregation.
 It was designed by James Kyle, Catholic bishop of Aberdeen, and built on land donated to the diocese by Sir William Gordon, Baronet of Letterfourie.
 It was extended and redecorated in the early twentieth century by Charles Ménart, and was designated a Category A listed building in 1972.
 It remains an active place of worship, under the governance of the Roman Catholic Diocese of Aberdeen.

 Description

 St Peter's is a large church, built in 13th century Gothic style.
-Its size and prominent location allow it to be seen from several miles away, and despite its status as a local parish church, it is known locally as the Buckie Cathedral.
+Its prominent location and girth allow it to be seen from several miles away, and despite its status as a local parish church, it is known locally as the Buckie Cathedral.
 The church presents an imposing Gothic west frontage, which has been compared with St Patrick's Cathedral in Armagh.
-Twin squared towers flank the gabled centre with its main entrance, which is recessed within a point-headed arch beneath a four-light stained glass window with geometric tracery.
+Twin squared towers flank the gabled centre and its main entrance, which is recessed within a point-headed arch beneath a four-light stained glass window with geometric tracery.
 The five-bay aisled nave is lit by triple lancet windows, and at the east end is a lower, rectangular chancel, incorporating a rose window, 13 ft in diameter, in its gable end.